michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0046.md

 - v: wander from a direct or straight course
 - v: remove oneself from an association with or participation in
 ### Family
-depart: departed, departer, departing, departs, departure+;departer: departers;departure: departures
+- depart: departed, departer, departing, departs, departure+
+- departer: departers
+- departure: departures
 ### Examples
 - With few alternatives, the passengers sat hoping their flight would eventually depart.
 - Ms Chen is the latest in a string of high-profile Twitter executives to depart from the firm.